ashvin232002/EdTechPlatformFrontEnd/README.md

 ## How to start with
 <pre>
     REACT_APP_BASE_URL= http://localhost:4000/api/v1

+    Take the backend part as a Reference
+     URL of the repository : https://github.com/ashvin232002/EDtechPlatformBackend

 </pre>

-Take th backend part as a Reference
-URL of the repository : https://github.com/ashvin232002/EDtechPlatformBackend

 This starter pack includes a basic setup for using **Tailwind CSS with React**.
 To start building your own components and styles, follow these steps: